ldacruz94/ldacruz94.github.io/src/content/blog/back-to-school.md

 ---
 title: 'Back to School: Why I Went Back'
-description: 'Exploring my journey of returning to education and pursuing a career in software engineering.'
+description: 'Exploring my journey of returning to education'
 pubDate: 'Sep 26, 2024'
 heroImage: '/blog-back-to-school.jpg'
 ---

+### 📚 Back to School

 For years, I wanted to pursue a higher level of education.
 I wasn't able to for a long time due to financial constraints and my inability to receive financial aid because of my previous immigration status in the country.
 It was tough accepting that I couldn’t go to school.
 The weight of that reality gnawed at me for years, as I watched others move forward in their academic pursuits while I stood still, wanting more for myself but feeling helpless.